[image]

 This app's memory (RAM) needs are relatively high-end, largely because its GUI is based on the OpenGL graphics system often used for games.
 On Android, users have installed it on phones with as little as 1G of memory, but this may be pushing against resource limits, especially if other apps are open when it is run.
 Unfortunately, there are too many variables for a simple guideline on this front.

 What can be said is that this app typically requires 100M-500M by itself, though this is less than many games, and virtual and compressed memory ease constraints on some phones.
-If in doubt, please use the trial version to vet this app on limited-memory devices.
+If in doubt, please vet this app before using it for real data on limited-memory devices.
 Also note that disabling virtual memory for speed per the next tip reduces memory capacity; use with care if space is tight, else apps may not run at all.

 Speed Notes